SamotsvetyForecasting/optimal-scoring/1-beat-the-house/beat-the-house.md

 This is why platforms such as Cultivate Labs still use the Brier score to reward their members.
 In contrast, platforms such as Metaculus solve this problem by forbidding their members from inputting probabilities lower than 1% or higher than 99%.

 However, a logarithmic market scoring rule can approximate\footnote{In theory, it could be equivalent.
-In practice, this is less clear, because forecasters could, for instance, have an unboundedly low score on a forecasting platform such as Metaculus, but not be able to loose an unbounded amount of funds} the logarithmic score, while bounding payoffs by only allowing players to loose as much as they have previously accumulated.
+In practice, this is less clear, because forecasters could, for instance, have an unboundedly low score on a forecasting platform such as Metaculus, but not be able to lose an unbounded amount of funds} the logarithmic score, while bounding payoffs by only allowing players to lose as much as they have previously accumulated.
 Conversely, the more money—or points in the case of a play-money prediction market—a participant has accumulated, the more extreme they are allowed to make the market.
 This preserves some of the desirable properties of the logarithmic scoring rule in approximate form, while making payoffs bounded without having to institute a sharp cut-off.

 From a theoretical perspective and pointers to previous literature, Hanson's [Logarithmic Market Scoring Rules for Modular Combinatorial Information Aggregation](https://mason.gmu.edu/~rhanson/mktscore.pdf) is a dry if comprehensive introduction.
 From the perspective of a programmer seeking to implement a logarithmic market scoring rule, Gnosis' [LMSR Primer](https://gnosis-pm-js.readthedocs.io/en/v1.3.0/lmsr-primer.html) is particularly readable.